What Happened to Ginger Smith: Artistry

 was put on a total of 7 psychoactive medications

-That didn't help,
+that didn't help,

 I didn’t need,

-And wreaked havoc on my system.
+and wreaked havoc on my system.

 . . .

-Or have to quit after a week.
+I would get jobs and get fired; Or have to quit after a week.

 . . .